chupakabra1996/ansible-playbooks/README.md

 ```
 Specify the user with sudo privileges.

-See more on how to run playbooks with various parameters on ansible's [user guide](https://docs.ansible.com/ansible/2.5/user_guide/index.html).
+See more on how to run playbooks with various parameters in ansible's [user guide](https://docs.ansible.com/ansible/2.5/user_guide/index.html).

 ## Roles